IAlegre-MCanela/INALDE_Course/Session 5/[CHAT-22] Responding customer queries.md

 	 + Price: $249.99

-Step 3: #### If the message contains products in the list above, list any assumptions that the user is making in their message e.g. that Laptop X is bigger than Laptop Y, or that Laptop Z has a 2 year warranty.
+Step 3: #### If the query refers to products in the list above, list any assumptions that the user is making, e.g. that Laptop X is bigger than Laptop Y, or that Laptop Z has a 2 year warranty.

-Step 4: #### If the user made any assumptions, figure out whether those assumptions are true based on your product information.
+Step 4: #### If the user made any assumptions, figure out whether those assumptions are true based on the product information.

 Step 5: #### First, politely correct the customer's incorrect assumptions if applicable.
-Only mention or reference products in the list of 5 available products, as these are the only 5 products that the store sells.
+Only mention or reference products in the product list, as these are the only products that the store sells.
 Use a friendly tone.

 Use the following format: